DECODEproject/decode-app/README.md

 ### Applications
 Applications is an aggregate object with an application object for every supported application, indexed by its name.
 Among the data belonging to an application there is a list of the attributes that a user can share when using it.

+Applications add its logic as reducers on the redux/modules/applications folder, and its screens on the screens/applications folder

 ### Attributes
 Attributes can be defined directly or based on an existing attribute.